Advice for employers

 - Asking an employee who speaks good English to act as an interpreter (as long as they can do this to a reasonable standard) or seeking outside help.

-- Using experienced foreign language speakers who can help smooth the transition when agency-supplied workers are first taken on.
+- Using a ‘buddy system’ – putting experienced workers with new or inexperienced migrant (including agency-supplied) workers who speak the same language to help smooth the transition when they are first taken on.

 - Employers co-operating to employ the services of a professional (accredited) interpreter, eg for training sessions.